-This section applies if a public official (or decision-maker) decides that a complaint of allege conduct is not required to be notified to the CCC under s38/40 of the CC Act.
-A record of th be captured.
+5. s40A record of alleged corrupt conduct not notified to the CCC be captured.
 For further explanation refer to the explanatory notes.
 List the information relied on in reaching the conclusion (i.e. no reasonable suspicion) (a) statutory declaration (b) statement from the complainant (e.g. telephone, email and letter) (c) audit report / grievance process (d) accounting records / payroll records / other evidence (e) other (please specify, including if the matter is a Level 3 category).
 Details Document the reasons for the conclusion (why the complaint did not meet the definition or threshold of a reasonable suspicion of corrupt conduct OR why the complaint is a Level 3, s40 matter that does not need to be referred to CCC i.e. agreement) Details